luckyluke007/50th-site/founders/pioneer-reunion.md

 ## Schedule of Events:

-- **Friday, September 24th: Pioneer Welcome Reception from 6-9pm Location TBD** <br />
+- **Friday, September 24: Pioneer Welcome Reception, 6-9 p.m., location TBD** <br />
-We will be welcoming back the Pioneer Class in style with appetizers and a no-host bar.
-This will be a time to mix and mingle with all those students on campus in 1965.
+We will welcome back the Pioneer Class in style with appetizers and a no-host bar.
+This will be a time to mix and mingle with other students who were on campus in 1965.
-- **Saturday, September 25th: Pioneer Reunion 9am-3:30pm at the East Field House** <br />
+- **Saturday, September 25: Pioneer Reunion, 9 a.m.-3:30 p.m., East Field House** <br />
-Saturday will feature a full day of events from lectures to mingling to lunches, all under the one roof there was in 1965, the pioneers will once again be taking over the East Field House!
-The continental breakfast will be served at 9am, and the lunch will start at Noon.
+Saturday will feature a full day of events from lectures to mingling to lunches, all under the one roof there was in 1965—in other words, the pioneers will once again be taking over the East Field House!
+The continental breakfast will be served at 9 a.m., and the lunch will start at noon.
-- **Sunday, September 26th: Pioneer Brunch from 10am-Noon at the Cowell Provost House** <br />A final event for the weekend, a time to relax on the Cowell Provost House lawn with a view of the bay over brunch.
+- **Sunday, September 26: Pioneer Brunch, 10 a.m.-noon, Cowell Provost House** <br />
+A final event for the weekend, a time to relax on the Cowell Provost House lawn with a view of the bay over brunch.

 <a href="https://securelb.imodules.com/s/1069/index.aspx?sid=1069&gid=1&pgid=1945&cid=3633" class="full-width-button">RSVP now for pioneer reunion</a>